 Low levels of glutathione have been implicated in many autoimmune disorders and neurodegenerative diseases such as Parkinson’s, Autism, HIV, MS Rheumatoid Arthritis, etc.

-Glutathione is so beneficial in Parkinson's disease because it has the unique ability to increase the dopamine receptor's sensitivity making certain areas of the brain more sensitive to dopamine despite the decreased levels associated with this condition.
+Glutathione may potentially be beneficial in Parkinson’s disease because it has the unique ability to increase the dopamine receptor’s sensitivity making certain areas of the brain more sensitive to dopamine despite the decreased levels associated with this condition.

-Raising the amount of glutathione in the blood, it will help bind the heavy metals and remove them from the body and also help brain and immune development for children with autism.
+Raising the amount of glutathione in the blood may help bind the heavy metals and remove them from the body and also may assist in brain and immune development for children with autism.
 Increasing glutathione levels and effectively improving detoxification of the liver has been found to increase language and awareness for these children.